AliceO2Group/RunConditionTable/README.md

 # RunConditionTable

-See script make.sh usede for managing project; help via ./make.sh --help or in source code
+See script rctmake usede for managing project; help via ./rctmake --help or in source code

 ## tests